Transition metal carboxylate complex: Aminopolycarboxylates

-A commercially important family of metal carboxylates are derived from aminopolycarboxylates, e.g., EDTA^{4-}.
+A commercially important family of metal carboxylates is derived from aminopolycarboxylates such as EDTA^{4−}.
 Related to these synthetic chelating agents are the amino acids, which form large families of amino acid complexes.
 Two amino acids, glutamate and aspartate, have carboxylate side chains, which function as ligands for iron in nonheme iron proteins, such as hemerythrin.

 Metal organic frameworks (MOFs)

 Metal organic frameworks, porous, three-dimensional coordination polymers, are often derived from metal carboxylate clusters.
-These clusters, called secondary bonding units (SBU's), are often linked by the conjugate bases of benzenedi- and tri- carboxylic acids.
+These clusters, called secondary bonding units (SBUs), are often linked by the conjugate bases of benzenedi- and -tricarboxylic acids.

 Reagents for organic synthesis

 It has been claimed that "cobalt carboxylates are the most widely used homogeneous catalysts in industry" as they are used in the oxidation of p-xylene to terephthalic acid.

 Palladium(II) acetate has been described as being "among the most extensively used transition metal complexes in metal-mediated organic synthesis".
 Many coupling reactions utilize this reagent, which is soluble in organic solvents and which contains a built-in Bronsted base (acetate).

 Dirhodium tetrakis(trifluoroacetate) is widely used catalyst for reactions involving diazo compounds.